Juice Plus Pros & Cons & my own Juice Plus Trial as a Dietitian

 The Juice Plus slogan is: “The next best thing to fruits and vegetables.”

 Indeed, North Americans don’t eat enough fruits and vegetables.
 The most commonly consumed vegetable is potatoes.
-There’s nothing wrong with potatoes, but french fries don’t quite compare in nutrition to kale, berries or oranges.
+There’s nothing wrong with potatoes, but French fries don’t quite compare in nutrition to kale, berries or oranges.

 Juice Plus contains dried ingredient powders from 30 fruits, veggies and berries (capsules or chews) in Garden Blend, Orchard Blend and Vineyard Blend.
 To “bridge the gap,” they say.